dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDirectoryEmpty()`

-Checks if specified directory is empty:
+Check if the specified directory is empty:

 ```php
 $this->assertDirectoryEmpty('./some/folder');